A Music Workshop for youth who desire to use their voices to praise the Lord!

 Music

-Music files will be made available once you have registered.
+Music files will be made available by March 1.
 You will need to print them and make up a music binder.
 Use the links on the Music Resources page to listen to songs and sing along.
 Please learn the words before the workshop, and try to learn your part as much as possible.

-Females ages 13 and up should prepare the alto part, unless notified to do otherwise.
+Females ages 14 and up should prepare the alto part, unless notified to do otherwise.
 (Females who are very uncomfortable with the alto part may prepare the soprano part.)
 Males who can sing down to a G (1½ octaves below middle C) should prepare the bass part; others may prepare the tenor part.
+(In general, find the part that works for you for each song.)
 Boys whose voices have not changed may choose to prepare the alto or soprano part.

 Music selections include: